-In this work, a new direct measurement of the $^{59}\mathrm{Cu}(p,\alpha)^{56}\mathrm{Ni}$ excitation function, extending down to $E_{\rm cm} = 2.43$ MeV, is presented, providing the strongest constraints to date on the astrophysical reaction rate.
-This significantly reduces the uncertainties for this key reaction in the Ni–Cu cycle and enables a more accurate assessment of its impact on nucleosynthesis in XRBs and the $\nu p$-process in CCSN.
+In this work, a new direct measurement of the $^{59}\mathrm{Cu}(p,\alpha)^{56}\mathrm{Ni}$ excitation function, extending down to $E_{\rm cm} = 2.43$ MeV, is presented, providing the strongest constraints to date on the astrophysical reaction rate and the first direct experimental input at energies relevant to the $\nu p$-process.
+This significantly reduces the uncertainties for this key reaction in the NiCu cycle and enables a more accurate assessment of its impact on nucleosynthesis in XRBs and the $\nu p$-process in CCSN.

 The experiment was performed in inverse kinematics at the Facility for Rare Isotope Beams (FRIB) using the Multi-Sampling Ionization Chamber (MUSIC) detector~\cite{Carnelli2015MUSIC}.
-The 8.418 MeV/u $^{59}$Cu beam was obtained in-flight by fragmentation of the 240 MeV/u $^{64}$Zn primary beam and sent to the ReA6 beamline.
+The 8.418 MeV/u $^{59}$Cu beam was obtained in-flight by fragmentation of the 240 MeV/u $^{64}$Zn primary beam.
 The $^{59}$Cu beam delivered to MUSIC had an average purity of approximately 94$\%$ and an intensity of $\sim9 \times 10^{3}$ particles per second (pps).
 MUSIC was filled with methane gas at 440 Torr, which completely stopped the beam inside of the detector.
 The only beam contaminant was $^{59}$Ni, contributing approximately $6\%$ of the total beam.

-The MUSIC detector is an active-target system with an anode segmented into 18 strips, where the middle 16 strips are further divided into left and right sections, as described in Ref.~\cite{Carnelli2015MUSIC}.
-This enables measurement of the energy loss of different particles along the detector as they traverse the gas, allowing particle identification.
-When a $(p,\alpha)$ reaction occurs at any anode strip, the heavy recoil $^{56}$Ni can be distinguished because it exhibits a lower energy loss than the unreacted $^{59}\mathrm{Cu}$ beam.
-By summing the energy deposited in consecutive strips after the reaction point, a $\Delta E$--$\Delta E$ analysis can be performed to further separate the different reaction channels \cite{LopezSaavedra_Supplemental}.
+The MUSIC detector is an active-target system with an anode segmented into 18 strips, the middle 16 divided into left and right sections \cite{Carnelli2015MUSIC}, enabling energy-loss measurement and particle identification along the detector.
+When a $(p,\alpha)$ reaction occurs at a given strip, the $^{56}$Ni recoil is distinguished from the unreacted $^{59}\mathrm{Cu}$ beam by its lower energy loss; summing the energy deposited in strips downstream of the reaction point enables a $\Delta E$--$\Delta E$ separation of the reaction channels \cite{LopezSaavedra_Supplemental}.